andrei0x309/clear-wallet/README.md

 Q: Will this project be heavily maintained?

 A: Planing not to add too many features, so I will update it as long as I'll use it, and not plan to ditch it anytime soon.

+### Related Projects that contain farcaster features

+You can find a list of open source projects I made that use farcaster tech here: [https://flashsoft.eu/projects/technology/farcaster](https://flashsoft.eu/projects/technology/farcaster)